shabin5785/Golang_notes/Go_3.md

 We could have defined ColoredPoint as a str uct of three fields, but instead we embedded a Point to provide the X and Y fields

+embedding lets us take a  shortcut to defining a ColoredPoint that contains all the fields of Point, plus some more.
+If we want, we can selec t the fields of ColoredPoint that were contr ibuted by the embedde d Point without mentioning Point: